 We are providing emergency rescue services to reduce the effect of seizures and prevent death from burns.
 Empowering families with cows and plough for digging their own land for food.
 Providing relief emergency food for starving victims.
 We have established a feeding program in two schools feeding 750 children.

-Currently, we have placed our VHWs in each sub counties in Kitgum district keeping a close eye on the Victims of NS families as part of surveillance to reduce accidental deaths.
+Currently, we have placed our Village Health Workers (VHWs) in each sub counties in Kitgum district keeping a close eye on the Victims of NS families as part of surveillance to reduce accidental deaths.
 The VHWs visit the victims of NS families daily in their homes.
 Having a reliable phone to assist our field worker is always important to contact the victims and the ambulance service.
 Currently, all our VHWs use a bicycle to travel 80km a day to conduct surveillance of the victims of Nodding Syndrome.
 Heavy tropical rain and poor road make their work particularly challenging.

 We have discovered that the local public hospital is not capable to provide wound care especially for the burnt victims of NS.
 Wounds are often left unattended and become further infected, as the hospital simply does not even have a bandage to dress the wounds.
 Hence Acholi Resilience has now made an agreement with a private clinic Yotcom (run by an Australian doctor) to take our burn victims directly to the clinic for wound care.
 The cost is much higher, but the standard of care and results are worth it.